Adriana Abascal

 In 2013, Abascal became the host and main judge of the series, "Desafio Fashionista" for Discovery Home & Health.
 In 2014, she produced the show "My Style Stories" with E-Entertainment.

+In 2020, Adriana Abascal created her luxury footwear brand specializing in boots Maison Skorpios.

+Inspired by her cosmopolitan upbringing, her travels and her love of art and architecture, Adriana designs collections for fast-paced modern women who don't want to choose between comfort and elegance.
+The products are made in Italy by the finest craftsmen, to guarantee exemplary quality at every stage of the creative process.
+The House's main focus is the boot, which comes in a range of iconic models and flamboyant color palettes.

 Currently, she divides her time between Paris and Los Angeles.
 She speaks Spanish, English, French, and Italian.

 Personal

 Abascal had a relationship with Televisa's owner Emilio Azcárraga Milmo from 1990 until his death in 1997.
-She later married Spanish businessman Juan Villalonga in 2000; this marriage produced daughters Paulina and Jimena and son Diego, but they divorced in 2009.
-In June 2013, she married French businessman Emmanuel Schreder, a company CEO, in Ibiza.
+She later married Spanish businessman Juan Villalonga in 2000; this marriage produced 2 daughters and a son; they divorced in 2009.
+In June 2013, she married French financier and businessman Emmanuel Schreder, a company CEO, in Ibiza.

+In 2025, Vanity Fair reveals her relationship with Emanuele Filiberto of Savoy.